the-technat/the-technat/content/posts/banana.md

 draft = true
 +++

-This guide show how I code.
+This guide show how I code / tinker.

 ## Remove Coding?

-Remote coding solutions like [Gitpod](https://www.gitpod.io/), [Github Codespaces](https://github.com/features/codespaces) or [Coder](https://coder.com/) have been increasingly popular in the last few years....
+Remote coding solutions like [Gitpod](https://www.gitpod.io/), [Github Codespaces](https://github.com/features/codespaces) or [Coder](https://coder.com/) have been increasingly popular in the last few years.
+I can understand that since they offer great

 ## My setup